Bayesian Inference for Epidemic Final Size Datasets with Hidden Underlying Household Structure: Supplementary plots

 \textcite{carazo_characterization_2021} reports final size data from outbreaks in households of health care workers in Qu\'ebec, Canada during the COVID-19 pandemic.
-In that paper, final size data is reported in sufficient detail for a high information dataset.
+In that study, final size data is reported in sufficient detail for a high information dataset.
 This allowed us to compare the performance of the MCMC method on a real dataset at each of the three information levels.
-For the choice of $\boldsymbol{\alpha}$ we used data from the 2021 Census in Canada which reported the number of households of each size in Qu\'ebec.
+For the choice of $\boldsymbol{\alpha}$ we used data from the 2021 Census in Canada \cite{government_of_canada_profile_2022} which reported the number of households of each size in Qu\'ebec.
 We use this distribution in the same way as the UK LFS (see Appendix \ref{appendix: hh size dist}); however, given the census aggregated all households with 5 or more individuals, we arbitrarily distributed these households between sizes 5 and 6 at a 2:1 ratio.
-When estimating parameters, we used an $\boldsymbol{\alpha}$ centred around such a distribution, with a value of $\alpha_0 =200$.\\
+For our parameter estimation we used an $\boldsymbol{\alpha}$ with expectation proportional to this distribution with $\alpha_0 =100$.\\

-Panels A, B and C in Figure \ref{fig: carazo Scatter Gamma2} show the posteriors of simultaneously fitting both $\beta$ and $\eta$ to the low- (red), medium- (green) and high-information datasets (blue).
-For each of these we had a $\text{Uniform}(0,1)$ prior on $\eta$ and an improper (positive reals) prior on $\beta$.
-These results are for $I\sim \text{Gamma}(2,2)$, though the same plots for $I\sim \text{Exponential}(1)$ and $I=1$ are shown in Figures \ref{fig: carazo Scatter Markov} and \ref{fig: carazo Scatter Fixed} respectively.
-In Panel A of Figure \ref{fig: carazo Scatter Gamma2} we can see that there were issues of identifiability between $\beta$ and $\eta$, with the MCMC exploring all values of $\eta$ (limited by assumption to [0,1]) and so we end up with a strip of values compatible with the observed SAR.
-With the medium-information dataset, instead, the parameters were clearly identifiable and the posterior was similar to, though slightly less certain than, the one obtained from the high-information dataset.
-The means in these two cases -- shown by the black cross -- are 0.57 (0.51, 0.63) for $\beta$ and 0.70 (0.59, 0.80) for $\eta$ for the medium-information dataset, and 0.57 (0.52, 0.62) for $\beta$ and 0.70 (0.61, 0.78) for $\eta$ for the high information one.\\
+Panels A, B and C in Figure \ref{fig: carazo Scatter Gamma2} show the posteriors obtained by simultaneously fitting both $\beta$ and $\eta$ to the low- (red), medium- (green) and high-information datasets (blue).
+For each of these we used a $\text{Uniform}(0,1)$ prior on $\eta$ and an improper (positive reals) prior on $\beta$.
+These results were obtained with $I\sim \text{Gamma}(2,2)$, and the results for $I\sim \text{Exponential}(1)$ and $I=1$ are shown in Supplementary Figures \ref{fig: carazo Scatter Markov} and \ref{fig: carazo Scatter Fixed} respectively.
+Panel A of Figure \ref{fig: carazo Scatter Gamma2} indicates that with low-information data there was poor identifiability between $\beta$ and $\eta$, with the MCMC exploring all values of $\eta$ (limited by assumption to [0,1]) and producing a strip of values compatible with the observed SAR.
+With the medium-information dataset, instead, the parameters were clearly identifiable and the posterior was only slightly wider than that obtained based on the high-information dataset.
+The means in these two cases -- indicated by the black crosses -- are 0.57 (0.52, 0.63) for $\beta$ and 0.71 (0.62, 0.80) for $\eta$ given the medium-information dataset, and 0.57 (0.52, 0.62) for $\beta$ and 0.69 (0.61, 0.78) for $\eta$ given the high information one.\\